Reuh/candran/README.md

 Candran is released under the MIT License (see ```LICENSE``` for details).

 #### Quick setup
-Install Candran automatically using LuaRocks: ```sudo luarocks install rockspec/candran-0.10.0-1.rockspec```.
+Install Candran automatically using LuaRocks: ```sudo luarocks install rockspec/candran-0.11.0-1.rockspec```.

 Or manually install LPegLabel (```luarocks install lpeglabel```, version 1.5 or above), download this repository and use Candran through the scripts in ```bin/``` or use it as a library with the self-contained ```candran.lua```.

-You can optionally install lua-linenoise (```luarocks install linenoise```) for an improved REPL.
-The rockspec does not install linenoise by default.
+You can optionally install lua-linenoise (```luarocks install linenoise```, version 0.9 or above) for an improved REPL.
+The rockspec will install linenoise by default.

 You can register the Candran package searcher in your main Lua file (`require("candran").setup()`) and any subsequent `require` call in your project will automatically search for Candran modules.